 Life Science III 1009

-Research Specialities: Anaerobic and aerobic cultivation of microorganisms, environmental sampling.
+Research Specialties: Anaerobic and aerobic cultivation of microorganisms, environmental sampling.

 PhD, 2008, University of Georgia, Athens, GA

-Undergraduates who want to learn laboratory research techniques and are interested in contributing to ongoing projects are encourage discuss ideas/opportunities with me.
+Undergraduates and high school students who want to learn laboratory research techniques and are interested in contributing to ongoing projects are encourage discuss ideas/opportunities with me.